chiarazetaa/tasty-hub/README.md

 - MongoDB: A NoSQL database used for storing recipe and ingredient data.

 ## Automated Tests
-Automated tests for both the frontend and backend components can be added in the "tests" directory of their respective folders.
-These tests can cover unit tests for individual components, integration tests for API endpoints, and end-to-end tests for user flows.
+To run tests for the backend, execute the following command:
+`npm test`
+This command will run automated tests to verify the functionality and behavior of the backend API endpoints.

 ## Contact Information
 Chiara Zuffi